halcyonseeker/dotfiles/README.md

 dotfiles
 ========

 My personal configuration files.
-I've put effort into making my setup reasonably modular and portable.
-So far it's been tested on several distributions of GNU Linux, two BSDs, and MacOS.
+My setup is reasonably modular and portable and has been tested on lots of Linuxes, two BSDs, and MacOS.
+While I have configurations for several window managers, I've put effort into making sure that most program configs can be seamlessly slotted into a pre-existing desktop setup.

 ![A screenshot of Fvwm with Neofetch showing FreeBSD](./screen.png)